SimplySylvia/React-Sneak-Peek/README.md

 *After this lesson, you will be able to:*

 - Have a clear understanding of the basics of React.
-- Will be able to break a site down into components.
+- Will be able to break a site down into components and understand seperation of concerns via the component methodology.

 ### STUDENT PRE-WORK